"Aging Outreach Services is a journey that began with finding a better way to age"

-The idea of creating Aging Outreach Services and a company based upon caring for older adults with an emphasis on quality of care and quality of life began 18 years ago.
+The idea of creating Aging Outreach Services and a company based upon caring for older adults with an emphasis on quality of care and quality of life began in 1999.
 The spark was ignited simply by my love and admiration of my great grandmother, Winifred Medley.
 She lived in Illinois when I was growing up.
 We frequently spent summers and holidays visiting family in the area.
 Initially, she was widowed but still lived in her own home.
 Visits to her house were a treat.
 She made chocolate pudding for my sister and me, and we rummaged through her attic treasures.
 She and I shared June birthdays, so we often celebrated together.

 Eventually, my great grandmother moved to a nursing home.
 I would visit her whenever I could and send her letters and cards encouraging her to stay active.
 Now, I wish I could find those letters.
 I would love to see what my advice was.
 I recall thinking that there had to be a better way for people to age, and I knew from that young age, I wanted to help find it.

 When I graduated from Oklahoma State University with my masters in gerontology, I found that very few people were familiar with the term.
 Related jobs typically required a degree in social work, so that the government requirements for reimbursement or licensure would be met.
 I started gaining experience working in long-term care facilities and quickly learned that services provided to residents were greatly dictated by regulations, funding sources and reimbursement rates but not necessarily what the individual needed or wanted.
 I knew then that consumer-directed care was the direction I wanted to go in my career.

 Every client experience has confirmed that I made the right choice.
 The ones that are easier to navigate and go according to plan affirm my choices and skills.
 The ones that are challenging—sometimes heartbreaking—teach me and make me a stronger advocate for those I serve.
 The individuality of each client and situation is what makes being a care manager a unique experience.